SwimMac/swimmaccarolina.org/src/employment/2021-07-22-swim-instructors.md

 * Teen Fit
 * Lifeguards – South location only

-Our North facility is located at
+Our North facility is located at:\
 11725 Verhoeff Dr., Huntersville, NC 28078

-and our South facility is located at 9850 Providence Rd., Charlotte, NC 28277.
+and our South facility is located at:\
+9850 Providence Rd., Charlotte, NC 28277

 <!--EndFragment-->